HerrMotz/bachelor-thesis/publication/main.typ

 #show: great-theorems-init
 // #show raw.where(lang: "pintora"): it => pintorita.render(it.text) // todo: Add this back in when I want to print.

-// set the width of images in the whole document
-#set image(width: 360pt)

 #let spct = sym.space.punct
 #show "e.g.": [e.#sym.space.thin\g.] // unsure whether I like this.
 #show "i.e.": [i.#sym.space.thin\e.]